What Keeps Us Going (1 Peter 1:1-12)

 Someone has said that the first task of leadership is to define reality.
 We need to define some realities, rather than deny them.
 Here are some realities that we are facing here in Toronto:

 We can't deny these realities.
 So the question is: What keeps us going given these realities?
 What gives us hope, keeps us faithful, and propels us to mission in the face of these realities?
-We only face three options: to deny reality, give up hope, or to find a source of hope despite these realities.
+We have three options: deny reality, give up hope, or find hope despite reality.

 We are not the first to encounter realities like this.
 I want to take you back to a group who faced a very similar situation to the one that we face: